91°µÍø

 Male puppies/dogs – best time to neuter

 For male puppies, we recommend they are neutered between six and thirteen months old for optimum health benefits.
-There are breed specific exceptions to this so please consult your vet for more information (see fact sheet).
+There are breed specific exceptions to this so please ask our reception team for our more detailed information sheet for further information.
 Traditional early neutering of male dogs has been linked via research to an increased risk of joint disorders and some cancers.

-• Dogs less than 20kg: male puppies/dogs can be castrated from 6 months old onwards..
-Recent research found no increased risks were found for common joint disorders and cancers.
+• Dogs expected to weigh less than 20kg: male puppies/dogs can be castrated from 6 months old onwards.

-• Dogs weighing more than 20 kg – dogs can be castrated from 1 year of age - as neutering before 1 year generally was significantly associated with risks of one or more joint disorders (but not cancers).
+• Dogs expected to weigh more than 20 kg – dogs can be castrated from 1 year of age

 Female puppies/bitches – best time to neuter